History of Dansby Swanson in Timeline

 1974: Last College Shortstop Drafted First Overall

-In 1974, Bill Almon was drafted, being the last college shortstop drafted first overall before Dansby Swanson in 2015.
+In 1974, Bill Almon was the last college shortstop drafted first overall before Dansby Swanson was drafted in 2015.

-In 1985, Paul Runge was the last Brave to have his first career home run fall inside the park before Swanson in 2016.
+In 1985, Paul Runge was the last Brave before Dansby Swanson to have his first career home run be an inside-the-park home run.

 On February 11, 1994, James Dansby Swanson was born.
 He is an American professional baseball shortstop.